isthereto/docs/docs/installation/composer-based-distribution.md

 php app/nut setup:sync
 ```

+View this short screencast, to see it in action:

+<script type="text/javascript" src="https://asciinema.org/a/5qjomjhlm4421lzvqfy29phl7.js" id="asciicast-5qjomjhlm4421lzvqfy29phl7" async></script>

 If this set of commands didn't work because your server doesn't have `curl`,
 use `wget` instead.